TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 With a static QR code, the `LTKey`/`LTId` are kept unchanged for an undefined duration.

-In the current specification, corresponding to protocol version 0, two `location-specific--part` are defined:
+In the current specification, corresponding to protocol version 0, two `location-specific--part` types are defined:

 - `LSPtype = 0`: for a QR code compatible with a synchronous scan (i.e., when entering a location).
 	The QR code may either be static or dynamic, and in that case associated to a freshness check.
-	The check-in timestamp is the time when the user scans this QR code.
+	The check-in timestamp is the time when the user scans this QR code, called `t_qrScan`hereafter.

 More precisely, it is structured as follows (high-level view):
 ```